 The autologin feature is provided as a convenience.
 However, this feature may be a security risk.
-If you set a computer for autologin, anyone who can physically obtain access to the computer can gain access to all the computer’s contents, including any networks it is connected to.
+If you set a computer for autologin, anyone who can physically access the computer can access all the computer’s contents, including any networks it is connected to.
 Additionally, when autologin is turned on, the password is stored in the registry in plain text.
-The specific registry key that stores this value can be remotely read by the Authenticated Users group.
+The Authenticated Users group can remotely read the specific registry key that stores this value.
 Using the Sysinternals tool is necessary in order not to have the password displayed in plain text in the registry.

 - Launch the Autologon.exe as shown below, the parameters will automatically be populated.

 Alternatively, if the shift key is held down before the system performs an autologon, the autologon will be disabled for that logon.